 Students in our internationally-recognized master's and doctorate programs in film and moving image studies are part of a vibrant research community.
 Mentored by acclaimed, prize-winning faculty while pursuing individual scholarly goals and developing original research, they are at the forefront of new scholarship by organizing screenings, workshops and seminars that connect with Montreal’s rich cultural and arts scene and beyond.

-The Film Studies BFA prepares students with critical tools to appreciate the artistic and cultural potential of cinema and its place within a larger humanities framework.
+The Film and Moving Image Studies BFA prepares students with critical tools to appreciate the artistic and cultural potential of cinema and its place within a larger humanities framework.
 Students in our programs learn visual literacy and critical thinking alongside the history and traditions of the moving image.
 Training in film studies research provides an excellent foundation in arts and humanities education.

 Ours is a research-intensive environment, bustling with dynamic events that host a wide range of distinguished guest speakers.
 We offer a whole cultural scene built on our deep commitment to cinema as a way of engaging the world.
 Students are integrated into vibrant, international scholarly networks through regularly held international Film Studies conferences, seminars and workshops.